hughluo/SIEM/documentation.md

 ```

 ## Finish
-Now we can go visit the `EXTERNAL-IP` of Kibana to check whether it works.
+Now we can go visiting the `EXTERNAL-IP` of Kibana to check whether it works.